farhadrahmanii/project-management/README.md

 ![logo](readme-logo.png)

-Helper, is a great tool if you want to manage your projects, tickets and be here for your clients
+Rahmani PMS, is a great tool if you want to manage your projects, tickets and be here for your clients

 It comes also with more than 60 languages ready to use.